ChrisEYin/kactus/principles.md

 * Live in the moment.
 * Money is circulated.
 Time is spent.
 * Self improvement & mastery are the key to happiness.
+* Pain + Reflecion = Progress
 * Separate what you can control & what you can't.
 Focus on the former and ignore the latter.
 * Quality > quantity in virtually everything.
 * Focus on the important things.
 Real work > work work.